burcukolcak/burcukolcak.github.io/_pages/research.md

 ### Working Papers

-“Federalism and Democratic Backsliding in Comparative Perspective” (with Robert Kaufman & R. Daniel  Kelemen). <i>(R & R)</i>
+“Federalism and Democratic Backsliding in Comparative Perspective”. (with Robert Kaufman & R. Daniel  Kelemen). <i>(R & R)</i>

-“Moving Beyond Linked Fate: Toward A New Measure of Politicized Racial Identity” (with Kaiyla Banks, Jeron Fenton, Jasante’ Howard, Isaiah Johnson, LaFleur Stephens-Dougan & Ismail K. White).
+“Moving Beyond Linked Fate: Toward A New Measure of Politicized Racial Identity”. (with Kaiyla Banks, Jeron Fenton, Jasante’ Howard, Isaiah Johnson, LaFleur Stephens-Dougan & Ismail K. White)

-The (Ir)Rationality of Using Identity in Choice of Representatives: Race and Judgment in Choice of Representatives” (with Tina Tucker, Corrine McConnaughy & Ismail K. White).
+The (Ir)Rationality of Using Identity in Choice of Representatives: Race and Judgment in Choice of Representatives”. (with Corrine McConnaughy, Tina Tucker & Ismail K. White)

 “The Dynamics of Support and Opposition to the Black Lives Matter Movement”. <i>(draft available upon request) </i>

-"Who is Allowed to Criticize the Government: Experimental evidence from the United States, Switzerland, and Turkey". (with Alexandra Filindra, Mia Gandenberger & Anita Manatschal). <i>(draft available upon request)</i>
+"Who is Allowed to Criticize the Government: Experimental evidence from the United States, Switzerland, and Turkey". (with Alexandra Filindra, Mia Gandenberger & Anita Manatschal) <i>(draft available upon request)</i>

 ### In Progress

-"Spatial Patterns of Repression and Prejudice: Opposition Enclaves in Authoritarian Regimes".
+“Post-Affirmative Action and Intergroup Relations". (with LaFleur Stephens-Dougan)

+"Political Geography, Intergroup Relations, and Democracy".

 “The Democratic Enclave Dilemma: How Autocrats Address the Threat of Democratic Enclaves".